zkLinkProtocol/zklink-docs/docs/flows/withdraw.md

 ---
 ## Step 1: Withdrawal Request

-The user initiate a withdrawal request from his/her zkLink L2 wallet, and sign it, calling a withdraw function with the following parameters:
+The user initiates a withdrawal request from their zkLink L2 wallet and signs it, calling a withdraw function with the required parameters.

 ```python
 withdraw: {